bmcgruddy/canvas-expander/README.md

 - **Grow to View & Paint Layers**; psudo infinte canvas.
 Grow the document to contain both paint layers and view.
 Simply run this action after panning to area you wish to start drawing but have ran out of canvas space.
 > Note:
-> You will need to either set an opaque background color for the document, or create a fill layer with a desired background color.
+> You will need to either set an opaque background color for the document, or create a **fill layer** with a desired background color.
-Otherwise you see tranparent areas where the document has expanded, as it makes no changes to the layers.
+Otherwise you see tranparent areas where the document has expanded.

 - **Crop to Active Layer**; its "Trim To Current Layer" minus the destructive "trimming".
 - **Crop to Selected Layer(s)**; like above but crops to all layers checked.